-- 3.1 Children who are unable to attend school as a result of their medical needs may include those with: - Physical health issues. - Physical injuries. - Mental health problems, including anxiety issues. - Emotional difficulties or school refusal. - Progressive conditions. - Terminal illnesses. - Chronic illnesses. - 3.2 Children who are unable to attend mainstream education for health reasons may attend any of the following: - Hospital school: a special school within a hospital setting where education is provided to give continuity whilst the child is receiving treatment. - Home tuition: many LAs have home tuition services that act as a communication channel between schools and pupils on occasions where pupils are too ill to attend school and are receiving specialist medical treatment. - Medical PRUs: these are LA establishments that provide education for children unable to attend their registered school due to their medical needs.
+- 3.1 Children who are unable to attend school as a result of their medical needs may include those with:

+- Physical health issues.

+- Physical injuries.

+- Mental health problems, including anxiety issues.

+- Emotional difficulties or school refusal.

+- Progressive conditions.

+- Terminal illnesses.

+- Chronic illnesses.

+- 3.2 Children who are unable to attend mainstream education for health reasons may attend any of the following:

+- Hospital school: a special school within a hospital setting where education is provided to give continuity whilst the child is receiving treatment.

+Home tuition: many LAs have home tuition services that act as a communication channel between schools and pupils on occasions where pupils are too ill to attend school and are receiving specialist medical treatment.